comnows/income-statement-backend/README.md

 users to record their financial activities of their bank accounts, enable users to understand their spending habit and planning their future finances.

+### Project support features

+- Users can login and register their accounts
+- Can add and delete their bank account
+- Add and delete their transaction category
+- Can access to all their transactions and create a new transaction with note and transaction slip image
+- Can access transaction summary
+- Can filter when access their transactions includes summary

 ### Usage

 #### Install